DanField12/DanField12.github.io/friday-theme-master/_pages/index.md

 layout: defaults/page
 permalink: index.html
 narrow: true
-title: Welcome to Dan's blog
+title: Welcome to Dan's Blog
 ---

 ## What is it?